How much is your car worth?

 The Acadia’s corrosion warranty is 1 year longer than the Murano’s (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Acadia for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Acadia.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Nissan doesn’t pay scheduled maintenance for the Murano.

 To reliably start during all conditions and help handle large electrical loads, the Acadia has a standard 660-amp battery.
 The Murano’s 550-amp battery isn’t as powerful.